DinoChiesa/dotnet-jwt-examples/README.md

 ## License

-This material is copyright 2018, Google Inc. and is licensed under the Apache 2.0 license.
+This material is Copyright (c) 2018, Google LLC. and is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file.